drcika/apc-extension/README.md

       ".monaco-workbench .part.editor>.content .editor-group-container>.title div.tabs-container": "border-radius: 5px; font-family: 'Times New Roman', Times, serif;"

       "body": {
-        // Other panels should be transparent. see "workbench.colorCustomizations" "background-image": "url(/Users/aleksandarpopovic/imgs/19.png), linear-gradient(to top,rgba(0, 0, 0, 0.6), rgba(0, 0, 0, 0.2))",
+        // Other panels have to be transparent for this.
+See "workbench.colorCustomizations" "background-image": "url(/Users/aleksandarpopovic/imgs/19.png), linear-gradient(to top,rgba(0, 0, 0, 0.6), rgba(0, 0, 0, 0.2))",
         "background-size": "cover",
         "background-blend-mode": "multiply",